Extremal functions with vanishing condition: Results

 This implies that for fixed $b$ and $\delta\to \infty$ the integral is $\sim \delta^{-1}$, while for $\delta \to 0+$ the integral is $\sim 3 (\pi b)^{-2} \delta^{-3}$.
 In \cite[Theorem 8]{V} the corresponding extremal problem for the signum function without the vanishing condition is treated.
 The integral value is shown to be equal to $\delta^{-1}$.
 This shows that the prescribed vanishing at $\alpha = ib$ substantially affects the integral value for small values of $\delta$, but the vanishing condition leads only to a small change if $\delta$ becomes large.

 This paper is structured as follows.
-In Section \ref{interpolation} we give a general method to construct entire functions $M^\pm$ that interpolate $t_a$ at the zeros of a given Laguerre-Polya entire function $F$, and we prove that
+In Section \ref{interpolation} we give a general method to construct entire functions $M^\pm$ that interpolate $t_a$ at the zeros of a given Laguerre-P\'{o}lya entire function $F$, and we prove that

 is of one sign for all real $x$.
 These functions serve as candidates for the extremal functions in the approximation results of the subsequent sections.
 We prove Theorem \ref{T1} in Section \ref{DBS}.
 In Section \ref{section-vanishing-space} we investigate the Hermite-Biehler function $E_a$ from \eqref{def-Ea-intro} and prove Theorem \ref{vanishing}.